HL7/cql/input/pages/09-b-cqlreference.md

 **Description:**

-The <span class="kw">~contains</span> (Valueset) operators determine whether or not a given code, or any of a list of codes, is in a particular valueset.
+The <span class="kw">~contains</span> (ValueSet) operators determine whether or not a given code, or any of a list of codes, is in a particular valueset.
 Note that these operators can only be invoked by referencing a defined <span class="kw">valueset</span> or <span class="id">ValueSet</span>-valued expression.

 For the <span class="id">String</span> overload, if the given valueset contains a code with an equivalent code element, the result is <span class="kw">true</span>.
 Note that for this overload, because the code being tested cannot specify code system information, if the resolved value set contains codes from multiple code systems, a run-time error is thrown because the operation is ambiguous.